The Impact of Childhood Obesity on Bone, Joint, and Muscle Health

 Children diagnosed as obese or overweight may have a higher risk for fractures (broken bones) due to stress on the bones or because of weakened bones secondary to inactivity.
 In addition, these children may have more complications that can delay or alter treatment outcomes.

 For example, traditional metal implants may not be sufficiently strong to repair broken or misaligned bones.
 In addition, crutches may be difficult to use for children who are obese or overweight, and cast immobilization may not sufficiently stabilize broken bones.
-As a result, surgery, in addition to casting, is often required.
+As a result, surgery is often required in addition to casting.

 Children who are overweight or obese often have painful, flat feet that tire easily and prevent them from walking long distances.
 Many children with flat feet are treated with orthotics and stretching exercises focused on the Achilles tendon (heel cord).